-Equal Educational Opportunities
+Equal Educational Opportunities and Sex Equity

-Equal educational and extracurricular opportunities shall be available for all students without regard to race, color, national origin, immigration status, sex, sexual orientation, religious beliefs, physical and mental handicap or disability, status as homeless, or actual or potential marital or parental status, including pregnancy.
-Further, the District will not knowingly enter into agreements with any entity or any individual that discriminates against students on the basis of sex or any other protected status, except that the District remains viewpoint neutral when granting access to school facilities under its policies and procedures.
-Any student may file a discrimination grievance by using the Uniform Grievance Procedure (Board Policy 2:260) or, in the case of sex discrimination, the Sex Equity grievance procedure.
+Equal educational and extracurricular opportunities shall be available for all students without regard to color, race, nationality, religion, sex, sexual orientation, ancestry, age, physical or mental disability, gender identity, status of being homeless, immigration status, order of protection status, actual or potential marital or parental status, including pregnancy.
+Further, the District will not knowingly enter into agreements with any entity or any individual that discriminates against students on the basis of sex or any other protected status, except that the District remains viewpoint neutral when granting access to school facilities under School Board policy 8:20, Community Use of School Facilities.
+Any student may file a discrimination grievance by using Board policy 2:260, Uniform Grievance Procedure.